 The size adjustment was based on the assumption that the larger the acreage of a property, the lower the overall sale price per acre and vice versa.
-Sale 2 was smaller and required a negative adjustment.
-Sales 1 and 3 were larger and required positive adjustments.
+Sales 1 and 2 were smaller and required negative adjustments.
+Sale 3 was larger and required a positive adjustment.
 These adjustments were based on overall market information.